India–Russia relations: Scientific relations

-In June 2010, the Russian-Indian Science and Technology Center (RI STC) was established in Moscow as a structure of effective innovative interaction in order to find forms of commercialization of the results of joint scientific and technical research.
-In April 2012, the official opening of the Delhi branch of the RI STC took place.
+In June 2010, the Russian-Indian Science and Technology Center (RISTC) was established in Moscow as a structure of effective innovative interaction in order to find forms of commercialization of the results of joint scientific and technical research.
+In April 2012, the official opening of the Delhi branch of the RISTC took place.

-Space co-operation
+Space cooperation

 There has been a long history of cooperation between the Soviet Union and India in space.
 Examples include Aryabhata, India's first satellite, named after an Indian astronomer of the same name.
 It was launched by the Soviet Union on 19 April 1975 from Kapustin Yar using a Kosmos-3M launch vehicle.
 The only Indian to visit space, Rakesh Sharma, was also launched by the Soviet Union under Interkosmos space program.
 During President Vladimir Putin's visit to India in December 2004, two space-related bilateral agreements were signed viz.
-Intergovernmental umbrella Agreement on co-operation in the outer space for peaceful purposes and the Inter Space Agency Agreement on co-operation in the Russian satellite navigation system GLONASS.
+Intergovernmental umbrella Agreement on cooperation in the outer space for peaceful purposes and the Inter-Space Agency Agreement on cooperation in the Russian satellite navigation system GLONASS.
 Subsequently, a number of follow-up agreements on GLONASS have been signed.
 In November 2007, the two countries have signed an agreement on joint lunar exploration.
-These space co-operation programmes are under implementation.
+These space cooperation programmes are under implementation.